Skip to main content

 Inhibit Conditions

-When a new alert meets conditions, and there’s an active incident (not closed) meeting conditions within 10 minutes, and both share equal items, the new alert is inhibited.
+When a new alert meets the conditions and there is a matching active alert (not acknowledged and not recovered) within the last 10 minutes, and both share equal items, the new alert is inhibited.

 ConfigurationDescription